 - Label the bag or container with the date as a reminder and let them refreeze up till the desired time.

-How Long Can You Leave Cooked Crab Legs To Refreeze?
+How Long Can You Refreeze Cooked/Uncooked Crab Legs?

-The refreezing span of the cooked crab legs depends upon how you handle them while thawing initially.
-If you defrost correctly, you can leave them in the freezer for two to three months.
+The refreezing span of the crab legs depends upon how you handle them while thawing initially.
+If you defrost them correctly, you can refreeze cooked/uncooked crab legs in the freezer for two to three months.

 Crab legs should be left to thaw in the refrigerator.
 If you defrost them by other methods, they will not respond well to refreezing.

 Prolonged exposure to open air can deteriorate their quality and taste.
 Crabmeat should be placed immediately in the freezer for storage.
 It also applies to store-bought frozen cooked crab.